-Significance & Impact
+Significance and Impact

 Uranium geochemistry has been extremely challenging to describe and predict.
-Although complex mechanistic models have been used to describe U sorption in field settings, there is significant uncertainty in model predictions due to scarce field data and modeling assumptions concerning mineral assemblage and subsurface heterogeneity.
-This study demonstrates that a simpler non-electrostatic model is a powerful alternative for describing U plume evolution at the Savannah River Site (SRS) because it can describe U(VI) sorption much more accurately than a constant coefficient (Kd) approach, while being more numerically efficient than a complex model with electrostatic correction terms.
+Although complex mechanistic models have been used to describe uranium sorption in field settings, there is significant uncertainty in model predictions due to scarce field data and modeling assumptions concerning mineral assemblage and subsurface heterogeneity.
+This study demonstrates that a simpler non-electrostatic model is a powerful alternative for describing uranium plume evolution at the Savannah River Site (SRS) because it can describe U(VI) sorption much more accurately than a constant coefficient (Kd) approach, while being more numerically efficient than a complex model with electrostatic correction terms.
 This study provides valuable insight into predicting uranium plume persistence from contaminated sites using simple non-electrostatic models.

 Lawrence Berkeley National Laboratory

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER